fangguo34/fangguo34.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a PhD candidate at Stanford GSB.
+I am a PhD candidate at Stanford University, Graduate School of Business.
+I use causal inference and machine learning methods to study various topics at the intersection of economics, business, and political science.

 <!-- Research
 ======